kennethbhunt/kennethhunt.github.io/_posts/2018-09-01-Ex_Smoothing.markdown

 image: me3.JPG
 ---

 Exponential smoothing is one of the most popular methods of times series forcasting.
+Exponential smoothing is a forcasting method that was proposed in the 1950's.
+The forecast that are produced are weighted averages of of past observations.
+Therefore, more recent observations will have higher weights in the forecasting model.
+Exponential smoothing is known for producing reliable forecast for a variety of time series data.

 Here I will perform a time series analysis on weekly sales of a cutting tool dataset(Montgomery & Johnson (1976))

 ![ep1]({{ "/assets/img/ep1.png" | absolute_url }})